-Application for entry to an ECVS approved Standard VSRP/Alternate VSTP or submission of any credentials for review by ECVS implies acceptance of the Colleges rules and conditions.
+Application for entry to an ECVS approved Standard VSRP/Alternate VSTP or submission of any credentials for review by ECVS implies acceptance of the

+Colleges rules and conditions.
 Particularly, but not exclusively, this implies an acceptance of the College's procedures for appeals and grievances.

-8. Elements of the ECVS training programmes
+8. Elements of the ECVS Training Programmes

-With SVSRP is referred to Standard VSRP and Dual-site Standard VSRP.
+SVSRP refers to Standard VSRP and dual-site Standard VSRP.